 To help restore and reconstitute this magnificent forests, The Nature Conservancy launched the Plant a Billion Trees (PBT) campaign in Brazil in 2008.
 The campaign started recovering the Atlantic Forest and has been expanded to the Central Savannas and the Amazon forest.
 Since then, more than 45 million new native trees are growing in an area of 44,000 acres of degraded lands.

 Partners in Conservation

-The Nature Conservancy is proud to work with a wide range of partners to restore the Atlantic Forest, including many local conservation organizations, private companies, local communities, landowners, and government agencies.
+The Nature Conservancy is proud to work with a wide range of partners to restore these regions in Brazil, including many local conservation organizations, private companies, local communities, landowners, and 10 government states.
 And we are proud to have the support of thousands of individual donors every year.
-One of our long-term supporters is the Alcoa Foundation, which has supported the Plant a Billion Trees campaign in Brazil since 2010, and other important work in several countries around the world since 1998.

-In many locations, we plant native trees in degraded abandoned pastures.
-These trees attract birds and small mammals, which carry native seeds from nearby forest patches.
+Planting seedlings or enabling natural regeneration are just the first steps; the monitoring of areas and adaptive management are needed stages to ensure that the forest is healthy and diverse, and will endure in the long-term.
+The trees attract birds and small mammals, which carry native seeds from nearby forest patches.
 In less degraded areas, we can catalyze regrowth by improving growing conditions and removing threats like fire and cattle.
-We monitor forest growth for at least four years to ensure that the forest will continue to develop successfully
+We monitor forest growth for five years to ensure that the forest will continue to develop successfully.